Zigmata/ReQuest/README.md

       one for a default unauthenticated connection, and one using an authenticated connection URI.
 Comment/un-comment the appropriate lines as needed.
-- You will not need to expose any ports past your host firewall if your mongoDB and ReQuest containers are on the same docker bridge network.
+- You will not need to expose any ports past your host firewall if your mongoDB and ReQuest containers are on the same docker bridge network, and you are not going to access the db (for example, via mongosh) from outside its container.
   Docker creates this bridge network by default if no network definitions are provided.
 - If your bot runs on a publicly-accessible host, it is strongly recommended to research and implement best practices regarding mongoDB user authentication, least-privilege database access, and persistent database volume file security.
   You will also need to modify your docker-compose accordingly for specific volume mounts, users, etc. Guidance on these